 Purchasing options available through Fontspring.

+Self-hosted webfonts available upon request.
+To save you from digging for their trial fonts, here is a link.
 Pro and Standard options available depending on language support and opentype features needed.
 Webfonts only available via Typekit (no self-hosting).
 For more information regarding educational licenses, please visit https://typofonderie.com/purchasing-help/.

 Webfonts: Self-hosting and non-self-hosting options for web fonts.
 Also offer a web font trial!
 Trial Fonts: Full font trails are available to all previous customers.
 Edu.
 Discount: Students are eligible for 80% discount on fonts.
 More information on their licensing page.
 Other: Typotheque has a referral program which pays 10% of the order price to the referrer.